farlee2121/DevEssentialsBlog/_drafts/2022-03-30-Result-based-Union.md

 ## Conclusion

 Overall, making a result type using union-like records is pretty quick and easy.
-Unfortunately, pattern matching is a bit awkward because we cannot enforce a closed set of result derivatives.
-Deriving from result also does not create workable types.
+Unfortunately, pattern matching is a bit awkward and scenario-specific aliases cannot be derived from the root result type.